 Professor of Biomedical Data Science and of Radiology (Integrative Biomedical Imaging Informatics at Stanford), of Medicine (Biomedical Informatics Research) and, by courtesy, of Ophthalmology

-Daniel L. Rubin, MD, MS is Associate Professor of Biomedical Data Science, Radiology, Medicine (Biomedical Informatics Research), and Ophthalmology (courtesy) at Stanford University.
-He is Principal Investigator of two centers in the National Cancer Institute's Quantitative Imaging Network (QIN), Chair of the Informatics Committee of the ECOG-ACRIN cooperative group, past-Chair of the QIN Executive Committee, and past Chair of the RadLex Steering Committee of the Radiological Society of North America.
+Daniel L. Rubin, MD, MS is Professor of Biomedical Data Science, Radiology, Medicine (Biomedical Informatics), and Ophthalmology (courtesy) at Stanford University.
+He is Principal Investigator of two centers in the National Cancer Institute's Quantitative Imaging Network (QIN) and is Director of Biomedical Informatics for the Stanford Cancer Institute.
+He also leads the Research Informatics Center (RIC) of the School of Medicine (https://med.stanford.edu/ric.html).
+He previously chaired the Informatics Committee of the ECOG-ACRIN cooperative group, of the QIN Executive Committee, and of the RadLex Steering Committee of the Radiological Society of North America.
 His NIH-funded research program focuses on quantitative imaging and integrating imaging data with clinical and molecular data to discover imaging phenotypes that can predict the underlying biology, define disease subtypes, and personalize treatment.
-He is a Fellow of the American College of Medical Informatics and has published over 160 scientific publications in biomedical imaging informatics and radiology.
+He is a Fellow of the American Institute for Medical and Biological Engineering (AIMBE), Fellow of the American College of Medical Informatics (ACMI), Fellow of the Society of Imaging Informatics in Medicine (SIIM), and recipient of the Distinguished Investigator Award from the Academy for Radiology & Biomedical Imaging Research.
+He has published over 240 scientific publications in biomedical imaging informatics and radiology.

 Professor of Radiology (Early Detection), of Electrical Engineering and, by courtesy, of Chemical Engineering